-The EVAL137 evaluation kit provides a convenient method to become familiar with the operation of amplifier model PAD137 before your application circuit is committed to production.
+The EVAL04 evaluation kit provides a convenient method to become familiar with the operation of amplifier in the PAD04 series of amplifiers before your application circuit is committed to production.
 Some assembly is required since user selections are needed depending on the application.
-For example, a current limit resistor value needs to be selected by the user.
-Also, there are several PCB mounting options available.
+For example, there are several PCB mounting options available.

 Critical connections for power supply bypassing and compensation are pre-wired.
-Fold-over current limit components are not provided since each application will have different requirements.
 Connections are also provided for diode clamps on each power supply and the output for those applications in which significant inductive kickback may be found.
 Terminal strips are also provided for input and output signals and power.
-Sockets are also provided for the optional PAD125 Current Limit Accessory Modules as well as the PAD131 Fan Controller Accessory Module.

 1. Notice that the printed circuit board (PCB) is labeled on one side as the “DUT SIDE” and the other side as “CIRCUIT” side.

-6. The evaluation kit PCB can be mounted in several ways.
+3. The evaluation kit PCB can be mounted in several ways.
 Option 1- Chassis mount.
-Use #6 standoffs and screws (not supplied) attached to the PCB at the four corners and center area of the PCB.
+Use #6 standoffs and screws (not supplied) attached to the PCB at the four corners of the PCB.

 Option 3- DIN rail mount.
 The PCB can be mounted to a 35mm DIN rail.
 For mounting the PCB to a DIN rail press the adaptors into the PCB in the holes at the edges of the PCB at locations 1 and 2 from the “CIRCUIT SIDE” of the PCB.
 Make sure that the plastic tines have fully spread out on the “DUT SIDE” of the PCB.

-9. Align the 4 studs of the mounting spacers with the mounting holes in the PCB.
+6. Align the 4 studs of the mounting spacers with the mounting holes in the PCB.
 Be sure that the amplifier’s pin 1 aligns with pin 1 on the PCB.
-Slowly lower the amplifier into the PCB, making sure that the pins of the amplifier and the cage jacks mate.
+Slowly lower the amplifier into the PCB, making sure that the pins of the amplifier and the cage-jacks mate.
 Push the amplifier into the PCB until the mounting spacers meet the PCB.

-11. If necessary, strip 1/8” of insulation from the wires connected to the fan.
+8. If necessary, strip 1/8” of insulation from the wires connected to the fan.
 Twist and tin the wire ends.
-Insert the red wire into the cage jack labeled “+” and the black or blue wire into the jack marked “─” at the location marked “FAN”.
-Or, if you plan to use the PAD131 Fan Controller Accessory Module, insert the fan wires similarly into the “+” and “─” cage jacks at the location marked “Fan Control”.
-Do not solder the fan wires into the PCB.
+Insert the red wire into JP4 (FAN) at “+” and the black or blue wire into JP4 at “─”.